datalad-handbook/book/docs/basics/101-133-containersrun.rst

-Note that the Image is saved under ``.datalad/environments`` and the configuration is done in ``.datalad/config`` -- as these files are version controlled and shared with together with a dataset, your software container and the information where it can be re-obtained from are linked to your dataset.
+Note that the Image is saved under ``.datalad/environments`` and the configuration is done in ``.datalad/config`` -- as these files are version controlled and shared with together with a dataset, your software container and the information where it can be reobtained from are linked to your dataset.

 This is how the ``containers-add`` command is recorded in your history: